In the Footsteps of the Romans: Walk Along Ancient Roads of the Roman Empire

 The Appian Way, as the backdrop of this legend, became closely associated with the story of Saint Peter's encounter with Jesus and his subsequent decision to face martyrdom in Rome.
 Today, the Appian Way is regarded as an important pilgrimage route for Christians, symbolizing Peter's spiritual journey and his unwavering commitment to his faith, even in the face of adversity.

-At the crossroad is the small Santa Maria in Palmis Church, also known as Church of Domine Quo Vadis (via Appia Antica, 51).
+At the crossroads is the small Santa Maria in Palmis Church, also known as Church of Domine Quo Vadis (via Appia Antica, 51).

 Via Appia Ancient Appian Way St Peter Legend Quo Vadis